paulstansifer/qwantzle-search/README.md

 # qwantzle-search

+The punchline to [Dinosaur Comics strip 1663](https://www.qwantz.com/index.php?comic=1663) was given in anagram form.
+It's now known as the "Qwantzle", and people have been trying to unscramble it since it was published in 2010.

-Uses an LLM to search for a solution to the Qwantzle (the punchline to [Dinosaur Comics strip 1663](https://www.qwantz.com/index.php?comic=1663)).
-The [solution tester](https://www.afifthofnothing.com/anacryptogram.html) has a rundown of the hints.
+The [solution tester](https://www.afifthofnothing.com/anacryptogram.html) has a rundown of the hints that Ryan North has provided.
 I believe that the fact that the longest word was "fundamental" is an official hint, however, I can't find any *direct* evidence of this!
-Ryan North periodically deletes old tweets, so I'm hoping my memory is correct.
+Ryan North periodically deletes old tweets, so my best guess it that I remember seeing it at the time.

 ## How it works